cap-js/mcp-server/README.md

 ### `search_model` - Compiled Model Search

-This tool performs fuzzy searches against the compiled CDS model (Core Schema Notation).
+This tool performs fuzzy searches against names of definitions from the compiled CDS model (Core Schema Notation).
 When you run a CAP project, CDS compiles all your `.cds` files into a unified model representation that includes:
 - All entities, services, actions, and their relationships
 - Annotations and metadata